pranavtifr/arxiv-term/README.md

 For Eg: If you are in the same folder as the file  ```./arxiv.py -h``` should give you all the necessary details.

 Only few physics fields have been added now, More will be added later.
-As of now the app only shows the titles of the papers.
+As of now the app only shows the titles of the papers, and can download the file of the link provided

 More features will be added soon.